Contact Us

 This section is relevant exclusively to PP Lots that are categorized as either Parchment, Dry Cherry, or Raw Green.

-By following the steps below, you can view Classifications on the lot's details page
+By following the steps below, you can view Classifications on the lot's details page:

 1. Navigate to the (Green) Inventory overview page.